Resident Evil (film series): Resident Evil: Welcome to Raccoon City (2021)

-2026 reboot
+Second reboot

 Resident Evil (2026)

 In January 2025, it was reported that Zach Cregger was writing and directing a new film reboot, co-produced by Constantin Film and PlayStation Productions.
 In March 2025, Sony Pictures won a bidding war to secure the rights to the Resident Evil franchise, including its upcoming untitled project, with Columbia Pictures serving as the film's new distributor.
 Sony has set a release date of September 18, 2026 for the project.
 In June 2025, it was reported that the project had registered to film in the Czech Republic.
 In August 11, 2025, Austin Abrams was confirmed to star in the film.
-Filming is scheduled to begin in Prague in November 2025.
+Filming was scheduled to begin in Prague in November 2025.
 Cregger stated that he had never seen any of the previous Resident Evil films and that the upcoming movie will be more closely based on the video game series, particularly Resident Evil 2, Resident Evil 3: Nemesis, and Resident Evil 4.
 On September 17, 2025 Paul Walter Hauser was cast in a role.
 The next month, Zach Cherry, Kali Reis and Johnno Wilson were cast in roles with Cherry as a scientist and Reis as an ex-military character that was originally written for a male actor.

-Cancelled projects

-Underworld crossover

-In 2016, producer David Kern revealed that a crossover film with the Underworld film series had been considered.

-Television series

-In January 2019, Netflix was in development of a series based upon the Resident Evil franchise.
-At the time, Deadline Hollywood reported that the series was to be set in the universe of the films, but when the series was ordered in 2020, Andrew Dabb was hired and confirmed that it would not.
-Resident Evil premiered on July 14, 2022, to negative reviews from both critics and audiences alike.
-In August 2022, the series was canceled after one season.